 - Fan-out: One input is sent to multiple models in parallel, and the results are merged

-- Conditional: A classifier decides which model to route the data to next
+- Conditional: A logic node decides which model to route the data to next

 For example, a content production pipeline might take a blog topic, generate a title with an LLM, create a hero image with an image model, and produce a voiceover with a text-to-speech model.
 Each branch can run concurrently.
 Mapping this out first saves significant rework later, and platforms like the Wireflow canvas let you sketch this visually before committing to code.